WhoIsSethDaniel/nvim-go-client-examples/README.md

       })

 ```

 At this point, if you have read the previous sections, it should be obvious what is going on.
-As it turns out,
+As it turns out, defining
-defining functions is the simplest of the bunch.
+functions is the simplest of the bunch.
 There are only two fields: Name and Eval (see the definition of
 plugin.FunctionOptions in go-plugin/nvim/plugin/plugin.go).
-In this section I won't talk so much about Eval or
+In this section I won't talk so much about Eval or the
-the definition of the functions.
+definition of the functions.
 Instead there are a few things the functions do that may be interesting.

-I continue to to use an anonymous function to wrap the code I want to code.
-In this section we will finally see
+I continue to to use an anonymous function to wrap the code I want to use for the function.
+In this section we will
-a particularly good use for this: the ability of our code to use the plugin object.
+finally see a particularly good use for this: the ability of our code to use the plugin object.

 The code above defines five new functions: Upper, UpperCwd, ShowThings, GetVV, and ShowFirst.
-The Go functions that
+The Go functions that each
-each of these functions call is in functions.go in the example code.
+of these functions call is in functions.go in the example code.

 The "Upper" function simply takes a single string as argument, converts it to upper case and returns it.
 Feel free to
 try it from within Neovim:

 ```
 :echo Upper("this is now upper case")
 ```